Datenschutz

 Koller Law will not pass on your personal data to third parties unless

-Koller Law will appoint and is appointing processors to host, maintain, manage and store (e.g. backup and/or cloud storage) your personal data which will process personal data to the extent necessary to fulfill such hosting, maintenance, managerial, backup, and/or related purposes.
+In addition, Koller Law appoints processors for hosting, maintenance, administration, storage, and other services (such as backup, cloud storage, CRM tools, media agency services, other IT services, HR services, marketing agency services, email marketing services, financial services such as accounting and fiduciary services) that process personal data to the extent necessary to fulfill the above or similar purposes.
 In this respect, some of your personal data may be stored outside of Switzerland and the European Union.
-If Koller Law does store data outside Switzerland or the European Union, Koller Law will take all reasonable steps required by applicable data protection laws to ensure that your personal data is treated as safely and securely as it would be if it was processed in Switzerland or within the European Union.
+If Koller Law does store data outside Switzerland or the European Union, Koller Law will take all reasonable steps required by applicable data protection laws to ensure that your personal data is treated as safely and securely.

 Koller Law protects personal data against loss, misuse, unauthorized access, disclosure, modification or destruction by taking appropriate measures.
 For this purpose, Koller Law uses appropriate technical and organizational security measures, which are continuously improved in line with technological developments.
 However, Koller Law cannot guarantee the absolute security of the data it processes.